Benchling-Open-Source/allotropy/CONTRIBUTING.md

 If your change affects existing test cases or adds new tests with new features, it should almost certainly have a `feat` or `fix` prefix.

+## Testing
+Every PR is run against all lint checks and tests before merging in git.
+Be sure to run `hatch run lint` and `hatch run test` before creating a PR to ensure your branch will pass checks.

 ## GPG keys and signed commits
 All commits to this repository must be signed.
 To set up commit signatures, please do the following:
 - Check for [existing GPG keys](https://docs.github.com/en/authentication/managing-commit-signature-verification/checking-for-existing-gpg-keys).